The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 how about school?
 Let's talk about that.
 Yeah.

 So, do you guys homeschool?
 Is it public school, private school?
 What do you guys currently do?
-We've done so many different types of school recently.
+We've done so many different types of school.
+Yeah.

-We have it.
 It's called tears of education because there's different tiers.
+I love that.

 depending on how you educated your child.
 So we've gone through almost every tier you can, public, private, Montessori.